BrokenTrident/DevSec/README.md

 #Provisioned an EC2 instance with ubuntu and apache

-The install_apache file contains code to start
+The install_apache file contains code to install start, and enable apache server with bash script